cocomanning/nicolemlorino_csprojects/README.md

 of every round.
 My goal is to create an assortment of mini games, with each game consisting of cities from different places in the world like Europe, individual U.S. states, and individual countries.

+## Worst Company Simulation (employees.py)
+This python program simulates a model of the worst company, in which an employee's mood and well-being varies with the simulated work environment and coworker relationships.

+## Evil Wordle (evil_wordle.py)
+This python program creates an "Evil Wordle" game in which the mystery word changes every guess, but the correctly guessed letters and placement are passed onto the new word until there is only one viable word remaining.